-The Authors
+The author

-Both Mr Trowbridge and Mr Blythe have been commissioned as independent consultants.
-Any views or observations expressed in the paper are their views and do not necessarily represent the views or opinions of the Insurance Council or any of its members.
+Mr Trowbridge has been commissioned as an independent consultant.
+The views, observations and recommendations offered in the report are his views and do not necessarily represent the views or opinions of the Insurance Council or any of its members.